 Everyone Wants To Be on New Music Friday

-EVERYONE wants to be on Spotify’s New Music Friday playlist. “the chance of me getting you on that are next to none” the independent slots are few and far between and getting smaller.”
+EVERYONE wants to be on Spotify’s New Music Friday playlist but “the chance of me getting you on that is next to none” the independent slots are few and far between and getting smaller.”

 Always Connect to World 1.0

 Steaming is a means to people hearing your songs but it’s what happens AFTER that in the real world?
 What should be happening before, during and AFTER you get on the playlist?
 What if you get on New Music Friday and you don’t know what to do next!

 Want more information about Spotify playlisting?
 Check out Ariel’s latest book Ultimate Guide to Music Publicity